-A qualified, state registered Biomedical Scientist (BMS) is always 'on-call' to process urgent specimens and is contactable via switchboard to arrange testing in relation to urgent organ donations.
-For all other requests the clinical virologist on call should be contacted.

-The Clinical Virologist can be contacted via the NBT Switchboard on 0117 950 5050.
+A qualified, state registered Biomedical Scientist (BMS) is always 'on-call' to process urgent specimens and the clinical virologist on call should be contacted via the NBT Switchboard on 0117 950 5050.
 Requests should be made by medical staff or senior nursing staff.
-Please note that many tests undertaken during normal working hours are available outside of routine laboratory hours (on-call, or at weekends).
+Please note that many tests undertaken during normal working hours are available outside of routine laboratory hours subject to agreement by the clinical virologist.

-Duty Incident management
+Duty incident management

-The laboratory provide an out of hours rota so that a member of the Infection Sciences management team can be contacted in the event of a significant service delivery issue not relating to urgent testing requirements.
+The laboratory provides an out of hours rota so that a member of the Infection Sciences management team can be contacted in the event of a significant service delivery issue not relating to urgent testing requirements.
 This may include but not be limited to issues with estates, accommodation, national outbreaks or incidents that require local management coordination.